 But if you hate finding obscure data and doing lots of grunt work making scattered information easy to understand, well, maybe you should “stay public.”

-For venture capital, private company experience is much more relevant because VCs deal almost exclusively with private companies.
+For how to get into venture capital, private company experience is much more relevant because VCs deal almost exclusively with private companies.

 For private equity, both experiences are relevant and it depends more on the type of firm and the PE strategy it uses: public company deal experience will be more relevant at the mega-funds, and private company experience will be more relevant at smaller place.

-With corporate development, it comes down to the type of firm you’re at and the companies they tend to acquire.
+With corporate development careers, it comes down to the type of firm you’re at and the companies they tend to acquire.